 Federal Direct Loans - a federal student loan, made through the William D Ford Federal Direct Loan Program, for which eligible students borrow directly from the U. S. Department of Education at participating schools.
 Direct Subsidized, Direct Unsubsidized and Direct Consolidation Loans are types of Direct Loans.

 This loan is based on financial need for which the federal government pays the interest that accrues while the borrower is in school, grace or deferment status.
 Beginning with the 2012-2013 academic year, new borrowers will have a limit on the amount of subsidized loans.

 Please be sure to read about the limit on the amount of subsidized loans.
 It is important for all students.

 This is a loan where the borrower is fully responsible for the paying of the interest regardless of loan status.
 Interest accumulates from the date of disbursement.
 UCC does not offer this loan at the time of the initial award.
 Students have to apply for it.
-The unsubsidized loan request form is located with the Financial Aid Forms and Publication.
+The Loan Request & Revision Form is located with the Financial Aid Forms and Publications.

 Entrance counseling is required by the federal government for all first time loan borrowers at Umpqua Community College.
 The counseling is completed online and UCC will be notified electronically within in 24-48 hours.
 Once this has been completed it should be a satisfied requirement for subsequent academic years.
 Entrance Counseling will help borrowers to understand: